gpz500/minesweeptk/README.txt

 Install (Mac OS X)
 ===================

-Just drag'n'drop Minesweeptk application bundle in your Application folder, and then double click it.
+Just drag'n'drop Minesweeptk application bundle in your Applications folder, and then double click it.

 Install (Windows)